Mets get Báez, Williams from Cubs for outfield prospect

-But first, the Mets are counting on their big-name newcomer to hold down the fort at shortstop for a while.
+But first, the Mets are counting on their big-name newcomer to replace his good buddy at shortstop for a while.

-With the trade deadline fast approaching Friday, the Mets acquired Báez and pitcher Trevor Williams from the Chicago Cubs for outfield prospect Pete Crow-Armstrong.
+With the trade deadline fast approaching Friday, the NL East leaders acquired Baez and pitcher Trevor Williams from the Chicago Cubs for outfield prospect Pete Crow-Armstrong.

+”I’m super excited.
+I couldn’t be happier,” Lindor said. ”I can’t wait for him to come out here and put on a show for everybody.”

-Báez, who can become a free agent after the season, is batting .248 with 22 home runs and 65 RBIs.
+The flashy Baez, who can become a free agent after the season, is batting .248 with 22 home runs and 65 RBIs.
 He has a .775 OPS and 13 stolen bases in 16 tries, but also leads the National League with 131 strikeouts.
-He has made 18 errors in 88 games.
+He’s made 18 errors in 88 games.

 ”We think he adds a lot – brings a ton of energy to our team,” Mets acting general manager Zack Scott said. ”Knows how to win, knows how to do a lot of things to help us win.
 Plays elite defense, and baserunning and power.”

-Báez and Lindor both went to high school in Florida and played against each other in front of scores of scouts.
-They were drafted back-to-back in 2011, with Lindor going eighth overall to Cleveland and Báez ninth to the Cubs.
-They were teammates with Puerto Rico in the World Baseball Classic.
+Baez and Lindor both went to high school in Florida and played against each other before scores of scouts.
+They were drafted back-to-back in 2011, with Lindor going eighth overall to Cleveland and Baez ninth to the Cubs.
+Later, they were teammates with Puerto Rico in the World Baseball Classic.

+”I’m really excited to play next to him,” said Baez, expected to join the Mets in time for Saturday night’s home game against Cincinnati.

-Both are energetic players with an entertaining flair.
-Báez’s boisterous antics sometimes rankle opponents.
+Both are energetic players with an entertaining flair, though Baez’s boisterous antics sometimes rankle opponents.

 ”He knows some people on our team, obviously,” Scott said. ”He’s been very vocal about wanting to play with Francisco, which he’ll get an opportunity to do at some point when Francisco’s back playing for us.
 But we just think this really makes our team pretty deep and versatile.
 So we’re excited to have him.”

-“He fits a direct positional need right now with Francisco being out for a little while.
-But he is also excited to move around and, as he’s said publicly even before coming here, that he’d be willing to move around the diamond,” Scott said.
-“And so he provides that versatility that I’ve also talked about when Francisco does return and takes over at shortstop.”
+”He fits a direct positional need right now with Francisco being out for a little while.
+But he is also excited to move around,” Scott said.

 New York has Jeff McNeil at second base and J.D.
 Davis at third, with Jonathan Villar and Luis Guillorme also getting significant playing time in the infield this season due in large part to injuries and their own fine play.
 Villar and Guillorme have been filling in at shortstop for Lindor.

-Williams was optioned to Triple-A Syracuse, but also is a meaningful addition for a Mets team that was eager to reinforce a thin starting rotation depleted by injuries.
-Scott revealed Friday that ace Jacob deGrom has been shut down for two more weeks because of inflammation in his right arm, making it unlikely he’ll rejoin the team before September.
+Williams was optioned to Triple-A Syracuse, but also is a meaningful addition for a Mets team that was eager to reinforce a thin rotation depleted by injuries.
+Scott revealed Friday that ailing ace Jacob deGrom has been shut down for two more weeks because of inflammation in his pitching elbow, making it unlikely he’ll rejoin the team before September.

-Scott said deGrom was diagnosed with inflammation following a bullpen session Thursday.

 ”I told him he’s definitely going to be part of what we’re trying to do here,” Scott said.